Panzerschrek/U-00DC-Sprache/source/docs/en/unsafe_code_requirements.rst

 It's allowed, for example, to mutate data accessible via a mutable reference inside immutable struct.
 It's allowed to change data accessible via standard library containers if these data are stored indirectly - via a reference or a pointer, as in `shared_ptr`-containers, for example.

-The compiler frontent marks immutable reference function params specially in order to allow the compiler optimizer to assume that these values are not changed.
+The compiler frontend marks immutable reference function parameters specially in order to allow the compiler optimizer to assume that these values are not changed.
 But if some unsafe code changes something, this code may work incorrectly.

-Correct immutability is also necessary for proper multithreaded functionality in order to guarantee that data, a mutable reference to which is passed into more than one thread are not really changed - synch change may break synchronization.
+Correct immutability is also necessary for proper multithreaded functionality in order to guarantee that data, a mutable reference to which is passed into more than one thread, are not really changed - such change may break synchronization.

 Thread-unsafe mutability
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Ü allows logical mutability via immutable reference.
+Ü allows logical mutability via immutable references.
 Examples of classes which implement this are `shared_ptr`-types of the standard library, which allow to mutate indirectly-stored (via an internal pointer) data via a mutable reference to a `shared_ptr`-type object.

 But such mutability requires special considerations.
-Types which implement it should either guarantee that it works correcty in multithread environment (in order to prevent data races) or such types should be marked with ``non_sync`` tag.
+Types which implement it should either guarantee that it works correctly in multithreaded environment (in order to prevent data races) or such types should be marked with ``non_sync`` tag.

-Containers that somehow indirect store values of some types should have ``non_sync`` tag depening on these types in order to propagate ``non_sync`` property through a container.
+Containers that somehow indirect store values of some types should have ``non_sync`` tag depending on these types in order to propagate ``non_sync`` property through a container.

-Types which implement synchronous mutability (like `shared_ptr_mt`-types of the standard library) should prevent storing of ``non_sync`` types inside, because their presense makes mutability thread-unsafe.
+Types which implement synchronous mutability (like `shared_ptr_mt`-types of the standard library) should prevent storing of ``non_sync`` types inside, because their presence makes mutability thread-unsafe.

 A code that somehow creates thread or passes data into another thread should ensure that passed types are not ``non_sync``.